Zlash65/awslabs-mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 This setting provides a global default, while individual API calls can still override it by explicitly setting the `reranking` parameter.

+### Controlling Search Type (Hybrid vs Semantic)

+You can control the Bedrock Knowledge Base retrieval strategy using the `BEDROCK_KB_SEARCH_TYPE` environment variable:

+- `DEFAULT` (default): do not set an override; let Bedrock choose a strategy
+- `HYBRID`: combines keyword + semantic search (recommended for OpenSearch Serverless)
+- `SEMANTIC`: embeddings-only semantic search

+This setting provides a global default, while individual tool calls can override it by explicitly setting the `search_type` parameter on `QueryKnowledgeBases` / `QueryKnowledgeBasesWithMetadata`.

 For detailed instructions on setting up knowledge bases, see:

 - [Create a knowledge base](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html)